Intro and winners

 Can I trust these futures brokers?

 Yes, BrokerChooser exclusively recommends legit brokers, overseen by at least one globally acknowledged regulator.
-We track more than 20,000 brokers and trading platforms that we don't recommend.
-To be sure that a broker is reputable and reliable, use Scam Broker Shield tool.
+We track more than 30,000 brokers and trading platforms that we don't recommend.
+To make sure that a broker is reputable and reliable, use our Scam Broker Shield tool.

 Key criteria determining a broker's trustworthiness are: regulation, availability of investor protection, as well as a long and spotless track record.
 Explore the interactive table below, encompassing this array of vital data.